userjack6880/picluster/content/module-3.md

 sudo chmod 600 /etc/slurm/slurmdbd.conf
 ```

-Now copy these files to where all of the nodes can get the files:
+Now copy the slurm config to where all of the nodes can see it:

 ```
 sudo cp /etc/slurm/slurm.conf /shared/slurm.conf